Frequently Asked Questions

 I am still trying to decide about MERP.
 Can I talk to a current MERP student or a MERP graduate?

 Absolutely!
-Reach out to your AUC or RUSM admissions coordinator and they will connect you with a MERP graduate or contact Frank Demaria, Manager of Student Services, at frank.demaria@medready.org.
+Reach out to your admissions advisor and he/she will connect you with a MERP graduate.
+Or, contact Student Services at [email protected]

 What is the dress and conduct code while attending MERP virtually?